Review: Standard Chartered Visa Infinite Card

 • 7.5 points for every S$1 spent in foreign currency (FCY)

-This works out to 1.4 mpd for local and 3 mpd for overseas spend.
-For avoidance of doubt, this applies to all spend from the first S$1 onwards, not just the incremental spend above S$2,000.
+This works out to 1.4 mpd for local and 3 mpd for FCY spend, and for avoidance of doubt, it applies to all spend from the first S$1 onwards, not just the incremental spend above S$2,000.
+For example, if you spend S$3,000 per statement month, all in local currency, you’ll earn 4,200 miles.

 OCBC VOYAGE 1.3 mpd 2.2 mpd